 - D1.
-This section should be read in conjunction with the Changing Your Study Plans Policy. - D2.
+This section should be read in conjunction with the Changing Your Study Plans

+Policy. - D2.
 Under the Consumer Contract (Information, Cancellation and Additional Charges) Regulations 2013, you have a right to cancel your registration to study a module without giving any reason, within 14 days of the date of confirmation of your registration.
 To exercise this right to cancel, you should follow the procedure laid out in the Conditions of Registration and the Changing Your Study Plans Policy. - D3.
-If you wish to cancel your registration, or make other changes to your study more than 14 days after the date of the email or letter confirming The Open University's acceptance of your application to register, you must follow the instructions in the Changing Your Study Plans Policy. - D4.
+If you wish to cancel your registration, or make other changes to your study more than 14 days after the date of the email or letter confirming The Open University's acceptance of your application to register, you must follow the instructions in the Changing Your Study Plans Policy.

+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023

+- D4.
 In order to appropriately manage public funds, The Open University is required to monitor your engagement and participation in your studies.
 The Open University will use this information to determine whether we think you are actively studying towards your registered modules and may ask your Funding Authority to suspend payments to you if we cannot be certain of your participation.
 Further information is available in our Student Privacy Notice. - D5.
 If you cease to study, but you have not informed us that you are deferring using the procedure detailed in the Changing Your Study Plans Policy, you will not be eligible for a Fee Refund or Credit, you will not receive maintenance support instalments you may be due, The Open University will not be able to claim further loan instalments for your tuition fees and your registration may be cancelled. - D6.
 The effective date of any deferral or withdrawal for the purposes of calculating any entitlement to a Fee Refund or Fee Credit is outlined in Sections 5.11 and 5.12 of the Changing Your Study Plans Policy. - D7.
-If you have paid your fees using a combination of payment methods, any Fee Credits or Refunds you are eligible for will be applied in proportion to the sums covered by the different payment methods.
+If you have paid your fees using a combination of payment methods, any Fee Credits or Refunds you are eligible for will be applied in proportion to the sums covered by the different payment methods. - D8.

-Version number: 1.1 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2021 Date for review: March 2022

-- D8.
 Unless you are entitled to a Refund under Section E 'Fee Refunds', you must still pay the fees you agreed to when you registered, even if you subsequently defer your studies.
 This applies whether you are self-funding or paying your fees through a credit provider. - D9.
-If you have paid your fees using an Open University Student Budget Accounts Limited (OUSBA) loan, and you wish to defer your studies, you should not simply stop studying and/or stop making payments but need to formally notify The Open University of your intentions.
+If you have paid your fees using an Open University Student Budget Accounts Limited (OUSBA) loan, and you wish to defer your studies, you should not simply stop studying and/or stop making payments, but should formally notify The Open University of your intentions.
 If you do not formally notify The Open University, you will remain liable for the full fees and for making any payments due under your credit agreement.
-If there is any change to your Fee Liability or payment schedule as the result of deferring or withdrawing from your studies, OUSBA will contact you directly. - D10.
-If, in the unlikely event The Open University needs to withdraw a module, qualification or programme of study, The Open University will take all reasonable steps to ensure that you are able to continue your studies, as outlined in our Student Protection Plan and Conditions of Registration.
-In the rare situation where continuation of studies may not be possible, the Refund and Compensation Policy outlines the circumstances where any Refunds or compensation will be awarded.
+If there is any change to your Fee Liability or payment schedule as the result of deferring or withdrawing from your studies, OUSBA will contact you directly.